 The K3 ASR and K5 ASR are designed to roam a geo-fenced area autonomously by utilizing numerous sensors and lasers, either on a random basis or based on a particular patrolling algorithm.
 They can successfully navigate around people, vehicles and objects in dynamic indoor or outdoor environments.
 To do this, the ASRs employ several autonomous motion and self-driving technologies, including lasers, ultrasonic sensors, inertial measurement unit ("IMU"), and wheel encoders integrated into a navigation software stack enabling autonomy.
-Each ASR can generate 1 to 2 terabytes of data per veet, which is accessible for review and analysis via the KSOC.
+Each ASR can generate 1 to 2 terabytes of data per week and over 90 terabytes of data per year, which is accessible for review and analysis via the KSOC.
 Clients can recall, review, and save the data for analysis, forensic or archival purposes.
-Each ASR autonomously charge and recharge on a 24-hour basis, 7 days per week without human intervention.
+Each ASR can autonomously charge and recharge on a 24-hour basis, 7 days per week without human intervention.
 Clients may also utilize the patrol scheduler feature on the KSOC to schedule periodic or regular patrols during certain times for alternative patrol routes.